hironorinakauchi/til/scikit-learn/target-encode.md

 train, valid, _ = get_data_splits(data)

 # Fit the encoder using the categorical features and target
+# Learn encoding from the training set.
+Use the 'outcome' column as the target.
 target_enc.fit(train[cat_features], train['outcome'])

 # Transform the features, rename the columns with _target suffix, and join to dataframe